rolazar/level-1-course-content/week-2/day-3.md

 - Introduce positioning properties: `static`, `relative`, `absolute`, `fixed`, and `sticky`.
 - Demonstrate how these properties affect the placement and behavior of elements.

-### Advanced Selectors (20 minutes):
+### Advanced Selectors (15 minutes):

 - Dive deeper into more intricate selectors like child (`>`), adjacent sibling (`+`), general sibling (`~`), and attribute selectors (`[attr=value]`).
 - Discuss the power and specificity of these selectors.

+### "CSS Diner" Game Introduction (10 minutes):

+- Introduce [CSS Diner](https://flukeout.github.io/) as an assignment to practice CSS selectors.
+- Explain its structure: 32 levels, each focusing on different selectors or combinations.
+- Live demo: Walk through the first 5 levels, showcasing the gameplay and the learning process.

-### Interactive Session (20 minutes):
+### Interactive Session (15 minutes):

-- Students experiment with positioning and the advanced selectors on their HTML content.
-- Task: Position a tooltip-like element over an image using `absolute` positioning and style a specific child element differently than its siblings.
+- Students start experimenting with the levels you just demoed, ensuring they understand the game mechanics.
+- Encourage them to note down any selectors or concepts they find confusing.

 ---